Fraudulent, Substandard, or Fictitious Degree

 (v) gain a position in government with authority over another person, regardless of whether the actor receives compensation for the position.

-How can I be charged with Fraudulent, Substandard, or Fictitious Degree?
+How can I be charged with a Fraudulent, Substandard, or Fictitious Degree offense in Texas?

-You can be charged with Fraudulent, Substandard, or Fictitious Degree if the state’s attorneys believe that each of the elements of 32.52(b) as described in the section above have been met.
+You can be charged with Fraudulent, Substandard, or Fictitious Degree in Texas if the state’s attorneys believe that each of the elements of 32.52(b) as described in the section above have been met.

-What is the punishment for Fraudulent, Substandard, or Fictitious Degree?
+What is the penalty for a Texas Fraudulent, Substandard, or Fictitious Degree offense?

-A conviction for Fraudulent, Substandard, or Fictitious Degree is punished as a Class B misdemeanor,[2] with a maximum possible fine under Texas state law of up to $2,000 and jail time of up to 180 days.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Fraudulent, Substandard, or Fictitious Degree in Texas is punished as a Class B misdemeanor,[3] with a maximum possible fine under Texas state law of up to $2,000 and jail time of up to 180 days.
+Learn about the differences between grades of felonies and misdemeanors here.

 Arrested or Charged With a Crime?